view-components/view-components/doc/cookbook.md

 ## How to override URL's of CSS/JS resources used by default

-All resources required by view-components has aliases stored in configuration, therefore you need to override configuration file.
+All resources used by view-components has aliases stored in configuration, therefore you need to override configuration file.
 It can be done in service provider.

 1. Copy vendor/view-components/view-components/resources/config/config.php to place where you store configurations.